Southern Hospice Group: Martlets Hospice

 Martlets Hospice is a hospice in Hove, England, established in 1997 following the merger of three separate charities.
 These were: Tarner, which opened in 1935; Coppercliff, which opened in 1967; and the MacMillan Day Hospice.
 It is a registered charity (no. 802145).
 The hospice provides end-of-life care to people in the Brighton and Hove area.

 The hospice is named after the mythical Sussex bird, a Martlet, which also appears in the Sussex crest.

 The hospice provides care in the hospice building, which has 18 beds and in peoples' homes in Brighton and Hove and surrounding areas including Newhaven and Peacehaven.
 Care is provided free for adults aged over the age of 18 who have terminal illnesses including cancer, motor neurone disease, parkinsons and alzheimers.

 The hospice is not part of the National Health Service, although reports that just under one third of its funding comes from the NHS.
 Patients need to be referred to the hospice by a health professional.

-Patron, Ambassadors and trustees

-The hospice Patron is HM Lord Lieutenant Peter Field.
+The hospice patron is HM Lord Lieutenant Peter Field.
 Ambassadors for the charity include Carol Harrison, Fatboy Slim and Peter James.
 Other notable supporters include TV Vet Marc Abraham, who campaigned for Lucy's Law in the United Kingdom.

-Notable patients

-The hospice cared for The Architects guitarist Tom Searle, who died in the hospice in 2016.
+The hospice cared for the Architects guitarist Tom Searle, who died in the hospice in 2016.
 In response to the care provided, the band held a fundraiser for the hospice, raising over £19,000.
 British glovemaker Corneila James died in the hospice in 1999, her son is the crime author Peter James, who remains as a patron and supporter of the charity today.